-Spotlight YOPD was founded for no better reason than Young Onset Parkinson’s had somehow slipped through the net, certainly in the UK – with a perception that it’s a condition of the elderly.
+Spotlight YOPD was founded because Young Onset Parkinson’s had somehow slipped through the net, certainly in the UK – with a perception that it’s a condition of the elderly.

 We hope to give those with YOPD the information, support and confidence to get the help they need for their own (very individual) life with PD.
-Our aim is to be an umbrella site for all things PD – and to work alongside and complement the other Parkie presence out there – from bloggers, to networks, to the big boy charities.
+Our aim is to be an umbrella site for the best resources relevant for PD – and to work alongside and complement the other Parkie presence out there – from bloggers, to networks, to the big boy charities.

 Because many are chasing the same pool of money, charities can traditionally be a bit insular.
 They have overheads, wages to pay and a head office to maintain.
 We are just a website with a few quirky ideas to get the cause noticed.